Remove Problem Clients in 4 Steps Without Losing Referrals: Exit Protocol for $80K–$120K Operators

 I want to be respectful of your needs and my capacity, so I’m proposing three options:

-I’ve spoken with [name], who specializes in [your service] for [their needs].
-They have availability, and I’ll personally brief them on your project to ensure continuity.
-[Alternative] has [relevant strength that fits the client better than you].
+I’ve spoken with [name], who specializes in [your service] for [their needs], they have availability, and I’ll personally brief them on your project to ensure continuity because [alternative] has [relevant strength that fits the client better than you].

-We finish [current deliverable] by [date], I provide all files and documentation, and we close out the relationship professionally.
-I’ll include 30-day transition support via email for questions.
+We finish [current deliverable] by [date], I provide all files and documentation, and we close out the relationship professionally with 30-day transition support via email for any follow-up questions.

-If [first alternative] isn’t the right fit, [second alternative] also does excellent work in [area].
-I can make a warm introduction.
+If [first alternative] isn’t the right fit, [second alternative] also does excellent work in [area], and I can make a warm introduction.

-I want to be clear: I’m not ending our relationship out of frustration.
-I’m recognizing that you need [something specific: more flexibility / more hands-on support / different communication style] than I can sustainably provide.
-That’s not a failure on either side—it’s a fit mismatch.
+I want to be clear that I’m not ending our relationship out of frustration.
+I’m recognizing that you need [something specific: more flexibility / more hands-on support / different communication style] than I can sustainably provide, which makes this a fit mismatch rather than a failure on either side.

 Let me know which option works best.
 I’m committed to making this transition smooth and ensuring you’re in good hands.